pab-mchn/pab-mchn/README.md

 ## 🧉 About Me

+- 📝 I’m passionate about learning and documenting what I discover along the way.
-- 💻 Building fullstack apps with React, Next.js, TypeScript, Supabase and Node js.
+- 💻 Building fullstack apps.
 - 💡 I enjoy learning and sharing knowledge with others.

 ---

 ## 🧠 My Favorite Stack